kubernetes-sigs/gateway-api/geps/gep-3779/index.md

     // spiffe identities must be specified as SPIFFE-formatted URIs following the pattern:
     //   spiffe://<trust_domain>/<workload-identifier>
     //
-    // While the exact workload identifier structure is implementation-specific,
+    // The exact workload identifier structure is implementation-specific.
-    // implementations are encouraged to follow the convention of
-    // `spiffe://<trust_domain>/ns/<namespace>/sa/<serviceaccount>`
-    // when representing Kubernetes workload identities.
     //
     // spiffe identities for authorization can be derived in various ways by the underlying
     // implementation.
 Common methods include: